 There’s a lot of recipes online for Red Velvet Cake.
-I think recipes that have an addition of acid bring out the cocoa flavours and the acid also helps activate the raising agents.
+I think recipes that have an addition of acid bring out the cocoa flavours and of course, the acid also activates the raising agents.
 The acid, in this case, is white vinegar it’s a great option as it won’t add much in the way of unwanted flavour.
 Try it I’m sure you’ll love it.

 You can use this recipe for cake, cupcakes, trifle the list goes on.